bbugh/SublimeLinter-contrib-elm-make/README.md

 For information on linter settings, please see [Linter Settings][linter-settings].

-`SublimeLinter-elm-lint` does not have any special settings.
+`SublimeLinter-contrib-elm-make` does not have any special settings.

 ## Contributing